Waru–Juanda Toll Road

 Waru-Juanda Toll Road is a 12.8 km controlled-access toll road connecting Bundaran Waru, Sidoarjo, south of Surabaya to Juanda International Airport in Indonesia.
 This toll road crosses the area of Surabaya and Sidoarjo.
-The toll road is connected to the Surabaya-Mojokerto Toll Road and Surabaya-Porong Toll Road in the east.
-This highway is complementary to the Trans-Java Expressway.
+The toll road is connected to the Surabaya–Mojokerto Toll Road and Surabaya–Gempol Toll Road in the east.
+This highway is complementary to the Trans-Java Toll Road.
 The toll road was inaugurated by President Susilo Bambang Yudhoyono in 2008 and operated by PT Citra Margatama Surabaya, a subsidiary of PT Citra Marga Nusaphala Persada.